kumarvna/terraform-azurerm-application-gateway/README.md

   # An application gateway routes traffic to the backend servers using the port, protocol, and other settings
   # The port and protocol used to check traffic is encrypted between the application gateway and backend servers
   # List of backend HTTP settings can be added here.
+  # `probe_name` argument is required if you are defing health probes.
   backend_http_settings = [
     {
       name                  = "appgw-testgateway-westeurope-be-http-set1"